zoul1380/chatbox/DOCUMENTATION.md

 1. **Model Selection**:
    - Dropdown in header displays available models
    - Models are fetched on initial load and periodically refreshed
-   - Selecting a model loads corresponding chat history
+   - Selecting a model loads corresponding chat sessions in the sidebar
+   - Automatically creates a new chat if no chats exist for the selected model

 2. **Server Health**:
    - Automatic health checks with exponential backoff retries